Media in Erie, Pennsylvania: Television stations

-Erie has an affiliate station of The CW via The CW Plus called WSEE-DT2, which is broadcast digitally over the air on WSEE's digital subchannel 35-2, and on local cable systems.
+Erie has an affiliate station of The CW (via The CW Plus), which is broadcast digitally over the air on WJET's digital subchannel 24-2, and on local cable systems.
 Erie does not have a MyNetworkTV affiliate, nor are any of the service's neighboring stations are carried on local providers in the area.
 Digital multicast networks are available on the subchannels of the stations above.

 Radio stations

 The Erie region has a large list of AM and FM stations, with all major genres covered.
 Many of Erie's radio channels can be heard in Southern Ontario, Canada.
 Likewise, some London area, channels and radio stations can be picked up in various parts of the Erie shoreline.

 FM

 Stations with transmitters located within 30 mi of Erie:

 AM

 Stations with transmitters located within 30 mi of Erie:

 Print

 As newspaper mergers occurred throughout the 20th century, Erie was left with one regional daily newspaper.
 Few community newspapers exist in the region.
 Erie has seen alternative magazines come and go as well.